-- 1 Locate the appropriate memory module socket. - CAUTION: Handle each memory module only by the card edges, ensuring not to touch the middle of the memory module or metallic contacts. - 2 Push the ejectors outward on both ends of the memory module socket to release the memory module from the socket. - 3 Lift and remove the memory module from the system. - (i) NOTE: If you are removing the memory module permanently, install a memory module blank.
-The procedure to install a memory module blank is similar to that of the memory module.
+- 1 Locate the appropriate memory module socket. - 2 To release the memory module from the socket, simultaneously press the ejectors on both ends of the memory module socket. - CAUTION: Handle each memory module only by the card edges, ensuring not to touch the middle of the memory module or metallic contacts. - 3 Lift the memory module away from the system.

-Figure 24.
+Figure 34.
 Removing a memory module